 - other minor technical and administrative amendments.

 PHI Spreadsheets reflect the assignment of MBS items by clinical category and procedure type set out in PHI rules.
-The PHI Rules for 1 March 2023 is intended to be made and published on the Federal Register of Legislation after commencement of 1 January MBS changes, and once the additional MBS XML for 1 March 2023 has been published.
-Formal notification will be provided via a Private Health Insurance Circular and on the Federal Register of Legislation following the finalisation of regulatory approval processes.
+The PHI Rules for 1 March 2023 will be published on the Federal Register of Legislation and formal notification will be provided via a Private Health Insurance Circular.
+Receive the latest news and announcements including new PHI Circulars through our Really Simple Syndication (RSS) feed.

-Receive notification of updates to PHI Spreadsheets, and other PHI information, by emailing PHI@health.gov.au requesting subscription to the email newsletter.
+Notification of updates to PHI spreadsheets, and other PHI information is available by emailing PHI@health.gov.au requesting subscription to the PHI email newsletter.